 - Wash your hands often and practice good hygiene.

 - Go out only if absolutely necessary.
 Instead, see if someone can drop off essentials at your house.
 If you need to go out, limit your travel for essential needs, for example, going to the doctor, getting groceries, or picking up medication.
 Remember to always wear a cloth face covering.

 - Postpone all nonessential medical appointments until your quarantine is over.
 If you have an essential appointment during quarantine, call your doctor about what arrangements can be made.

 - Do not use public transportation, ride-sharing, or taxis.

-- Wear a face mask or covering if you have to be around others.
-This helps protect other by preventing respiratory droplets from getting into the air.
+- Wear a face mask if you have to be around others.
+This helps protect others by preventing respiratory droplets from getting into the air.

 How do I self-monitor during quarantine?

 - Check your temperature twice a day, once in the morning and once at night.
 If you don't have a thermometer, watch for symptoms of fever like chills or sweats.